How to Choose a Drawer Slide

 When choosing the correct drawer slide there are a number of things that you need to take into consideration.
 Read the following guide below to determine which drawer slide is the most suitable for your requirement

 The load rating is an extremely important factor to consider when selecting a drawer slide.
-At Eurofit Direct we catogorise our slides into Light, Medium and Heavy Duty load ratings.
+At Eurofit Direct we categorise our slides into Light, Medium and Heavy Duty load ratings.
 Our selection of slides range from 10kg slides suitable for most kitchen drawers, up to 250kg heavy duty slides used for drawers storing tools and industrial components.

 Light Duty Ball Bearing Slides - (10kg - 15kg)